kitsudaiki/Project-Overview/README.md

 - **content**: Provides an artificial neural network based on a concept created by myself.
 It is way more dynamic than the commonly used deep-learning networks.
 Core characteristics:
     - No fully meshed random connections between nodes at the beginning.
 All connections are only created while learning new information.
     - No strict layer structure.
-Layers are only optional and can also be partially or completely removed.
+Layers are only optional and can also be partially or completely disabled.
     - No limitation for to the range [0.0, 1.0] for input- and output-values.
 So no normalizing of input-values necessary.

 - **additional commentary**: Actual tests with the MNIST handwritten digits dataset came up to 86,7% correct matches.
 This doesn't seems to the very good, but there is much potential for improvements in the parameters and initializing- and lerning-process, so the result is quite acceptable for the moment.